redcode-labs/neurax/README.md

-NeuraxConfig.ExfilAddr       | Address to which output of command is sent when `'v'` preamble is present. | `none` NeuraxConfig.WordlistExpand  | NeuraxWordlist() performs non-standard transformations on input words | false NeuraxConfig.WordlistCommon  | Prepend 20 most common passwords to wordlist | `false` NeuraxConfig.WordlistMutators | Mutators to use when `.WordlistExpand` is specified | `{"single_upper", "cyryllic", "encapsule"}`
+NeuraxConfig.ExfilAddr       | Address to which output of command is sent when `'v'` preamble is present. | `none` NeuraxConfig.WordlistExpand  | NeuraxWordlist() performs non-standard transformations on input words | false NeuraxConfig.WordlistCommon  | Prepend 20 most common passwords to wordlist | `false` NeuraxConfig.WordlistCommonNum | Number of common passwords to use | `all` NeuraxConfig.WordlistMutators | Mutators to use when `.WordlistExpand` is specified | `{"single_upper", "cyryllic", "encapsule"}`
 NeuraxConfig.AllocNum         | This entry defines how many times `NeuraxAlloc()` allocates random memory| `5` NeuraxConfig.Blacklist        | Slice that contains IP addresses that are excluded from any type of scanning | `[]string{}`